Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-97-were-still-here.md

 Which…was good!
 But it had meant a lotta goodbyes over th’ years.
 Yan, just a bit ago.
 Champions, and good human friends.
 Schuster, Sir Patrick, Daniel Hurt.
 Count Austin - shoulda properly been termed an *Earl* they’d found out, but nobody could take the title from him, and so they hadn’t.

 Like a lotta people, Professor Briggs was hangin’ in there, allowing herself to start aging again at last.
-This did make Vemik a *little* sad, but he’d said repeatedly that “good humans only get more beautiful with time.”
+This did make Vemik a *little* sad, but he’d said repeatedly that "good humans only get more beautiful with time."

 And he was fuckin’ right.
 They had a beauty that was *inner,* somehow.
 Besides, given how recently she’d quit the treatments, she prob’ly still had another thirty years in her.
 A whole lifetime to go, really.